ashepper/shepperson-portfolio/dataviz2.md

 ## Visualization 2: Flourish Sparklines
 Here, I visualize the same data in a 'sparkline' format using the online tool [Flourish](https://flourish.studio/).
 Flourish adds more customization capabilities than the OECD website tool, but users are still limited in what they can do.

 The data in this sparkline format is good for comparing trends over time across countries.
-Here, we can see if any countries saw similar uptiks or drops in their Debt-to-GDP ratios at around the same time, or if any countires followed similar trends over time.
+We can see if any countries saw similar uptiks or drops in their Debt-to-GDP ratios at around the same time, and how countries vary in their overall trajectory.

 I chose to visualize the Debt-to-GDP ration in a reddish color to indicate that what we are looking at is "bad."

 <div class="flourish-embed flourish-chart" data-src="visualisation/7254814"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Visualization 3: Flourish Heatmap
 Lastly, I visualized the data again in Flourish in a heatmap format.
+I thought this could be a good way to more clearly see the extent or severity of government debt and its change over time.
+I also thought it could be a clearer way to compare the extend of debt between countries.
+It becomes clear from this graph the extent of Japan's debt (compared to its GDP).
+We also notice that with a few small exceptions, no country seems to be decreasing their Debt-to-GDP ratio.
+I chose to visualize the Debt-to-GDP ration in reds, with the higher the ratio, the darker the red.
+This is meant to communicate severity, vs the lighter colors for those countries/periods with lower ratios.

 <div class="flourish-embed flourish-heatmap" data-src="visualisation/7254991"><script src="https://public.flourish.studio/resources/embed.js"></script></div>